 While this recipe is for cut rolls, you can easily make this into a handroll, which I do more often than the cut roll.
 Admittedly, I tend to be lazy and don't want to fuss around with rolling and cutting.

 This recipe also includes edamame to make it more of a lunch or light dinner entrée.
-For other light dinner options, check out Elegant Beet and Arugula Salad, as well as Cauliflower Steak with Butternut Squash Puree.Print
+For other light dinner options, check out Beet and Arugula Salad and Cauliflower Steak with Butternut Squash Puree.Print

 Packed with daily devotionals, nutritional tips, journal prompts, and inspirational quotes, A Prayer for Your Health Journal will help you create a God-centered vision for your health.
 This journal provides practical tools and spiritual guidance to bring physical, mental, and spiritual health back into your life.
 It will inspire you to reset your body and energize your walk with God.